 Power BI is a powerful tool used for data and business analysis.
-Users can change and create reports according to their choice based on certain criteria by filtering data, which is one of the best and most special features of Power BI.
+Users can change and create reports according to their choice based on certain criteria by filtering data, which is one of the best features is the ability to pass parameters in Power BI, allowing for highly customized user experiences.
 Power BI has many built-in filters, and there is the possibility of passing filters programmatically, which gives you more flexibility and control over data and how it is presented.
 In this blog, you will explore different methods of passing parameters in detail with examples.

 Table of Contents: